-Forest harvest activities on territorial or Crown lands within the NWT are currently regulated through the GNWT Forest Management Act (1998).
+Forest harvest activities on territorial or Public lands within the Northwest Territories are currently regulated through the Government of the Northwest Territories (GNWT) Forest Management Act (1988).
 Forest harvest activities may also be subject to the Mackenzie Valley Resources Management Act, the Fisheries Act, and the Environmental Protection Act.

-Forest protection is governed by the Forest Protection Act, GNWT Forest Fire Management Policy, and an interjurisdictional agreement between Yukon and GNWT to manage fires within 40 kilometres of the Northwest Territories / Yukon border (Fire Cooperation Zone Agreement).
+Forest protection is governed by the Forest Protection Act, GNWT Forest Fire Management Policy, and an inter-jurisdictional agreement between Yukon and GNWT to manage fires within 40 kilometres of the Northwest Territories / Yukon border (Fire Cooperation Zone Agreement).

 The Gwich'in Comprehensive Land Claim Agreement (GCLCA), signed in 1992, established a new system of land and resource management in the Gwich'in Settlement Region.
-Within Chapters 13 and 18 of the GCLCA a framework for forest and land-use management was developed.
-The framework established the Government of the Northwest Territories as the manager of Crown lands and the Gwich'in Tribal Council as the manager of

-Gwich'in Private Lands.
-The Gwich'in Renewable Resources Board has the authority to establish forest policies, propose regulations and approve forest management plans after consultation with the community Renewable Resources Councils,
+Within Chapters 13 and 18 of the GCLCA, a framework for forest and land-use management was developed.
+The framework established the Government of the Northwest Territories as the manager of Public lands and the Gwich'in Tribal Council (GTC) as the manager of Gwich'in Private Lands.
+The Gwich'in Renewable Resources Board (GRRB) has the authority to establish forest policies, propose regulations and approve forest management plans after consultation with the community Renewable Resources Councils (RRCs).

-The Gwich'in Land Use Plan, signed in 2003, established land use zones in the Gwich'in Settlement Area.
+The Gwich'in Land Use Plan, signed in 2003, established land use zones in the Gwich'in Settlement Area (GSA).
 These zones include general use zones, special management zones, heritage zones, and conservation zones.
 Proposed land use activities, including commercial forestry activities, must conform to the Gwich'in Land Use Plan.